Mohammed-Saqhib/Mohammed-Saqhib/README.md

 ---

 ### 🌟 Professional Summary
-I’m a highly motivated **2024 BCA graduate** from Dayanand Sagar University, Bengaluru, with expertise in data visualization, data engineering, and decision sciences.
+I’m a highly motivated ** BCA Student** from Dayanand Sagar University, Bengaluru, with expertise in data visualization, data engineering, and decision sciences.
 I am passionate about solving complex problems using statistical models and delivering actionable insights through visual storytelling.

 ---